Manish8798/Corona-Tracker/README.md

 # Corona Tracker
-A simple but powerful Android application to track COVID-19 data.
+A simple but powerful Android application to track COVID-19 cases.